scripterpan/scripterpan/ESP-Template/Readme.md

 - `GetChildren()` gets all coin parts inside that folder to highlight each.

 ---

+## 🪙 Special Case: ESP for Coins (Nested Parts)

+Sometimes objects like Coins are inside **models**, e.g.:

+workspace.House.Coins.Coin_10

+If you do this:

+espLib(workspace.House.Coins, Color3.fromRGB(255, 255, 0))

+Nothing will show, because `workspace.House.Coins` is a folder and it has models inside.

+✅ Correct Usage:

+for _, coinModel in pairs(workspace.House.Coins:GetChildren()) do
+    local coinPart = coinModel:FindFirstChildWhichIsA("BasePart")
+    if coinPart then
+        espLib(coinPart, Color3.fromRGB(255, 255, 0))
+    end
+end

+This will ESP all the visible coin parts inside the models.

+---

 ## ✅ Example Full Script (Multiple Target)